awsdocs/amazon-eks-user-guide/doc_source/specify-service-account-role.md

    kubectl annotate serviceaccount -n <SERVICE_ACCOUNT_NAMESPACE> <SERVICE_ACCOUNT_NAME> \
    eks.amazonaws.com/role-arn=arn:aws:iam::<AWS_ACCOUNT_ID>:role/<IAM_ROLE_NAME>
    ```
+**Note**
+If you don't have an existing service account, then you need to create one\.
+For more information, see [Configure Service Accounts for Pods](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) in the Kubernetes documentation\.
+For the service account to be able to use Kubernetes permissions, you must create a `Role`, or `ClusterRole` and then bind the role to the service account\.
+For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.
+When the [AWS VPC CNI plugin](pod-networking.md) is deployed, for example, the deployment manifest creates a service account, cluster role, and cluster role binding\.
+You can view the[ manifest](https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/v1.7.5/config/v1.7/aws-k8s-cni.yaml) on GitHub to use as an example\.

 1. Delete and re\-create any existing pods that are associated with the service account to apply the credential environment variables\.
 The mutating web hook does not apply them to pods that are already running\.
 The following command deletes the existing the `aws-node` DaemonSet pods and deploys them with the service account annotation\.
 You can modify the namespace, deployment type, and label to update your specific pods\.